proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

 Oops!
 This property does not hold for our program.
 PropEr ran some tests, eleven in total in this case, and found the input list `[0,0,1,0]` for which the property is false.
-Consequently, PropEr automatically _shrank_ this input list to a list of smaller length, actually of a minimal length, that also falsifies the property.
+Consequently, PropEr automatically _shrank_ this input list to a list of smaller length, actually of minimal length, that also falsifies the property.

 Let's test the property again: